Stackclash/5e-vault/5. Mechanics/Classes/Paladin.md

 Some Channel Divinity effects require saving throws.
 When you use such an effect from this class, the DC equals your paladin spell save DC.

-### Channel Divinity: Harness Divine Power (Level 3)
-_Source: Tasha's Cauldron of Everything p.
-52_

-_3rd-level paladin optional class features_

-You can expend a use of your Channel Divinity to fuel your spells.
-As a bonus action, you touch your holy symbol, utter a prayer, and regain one expended spell slot, the level of which can be no higher than half your proficiency bonus (rounded up).
-The number of times you can use this feature is based on the level you've reached in this class: 3rd level, once; 7th level, twice; and 15th level, thrice.
-You regain all expended uses when you finish a long rest.

 > [!quote] Breaking Your Oath
 >
 > A paladin tries to hold to the highest standards of conduct, but even the most virtuous paladin is fallible.
 Sometimes the right path proves too demanding, sometimes a situation calls for the lesser of two evils, and sometimes the heat of emotion causes a paladin to transgress his or her oath.